biocommons/biocommons.github.io/docs/contributing/coding-guidelines.md

 - **Strive for consistency** within and across projects unless you have a very good reason to do otherwise.

-- **Keeps PRs focused on the issue.** PRs that mix multiple goals are hard to read and evalutate.
+- **Keep PRs focused on a single issue.**  PRs that mix multiple goals are hard to read and evalutate.
+Strive for PRs that result in [atomic commits](http://en.wikipedia.org/wiki/Atomic_commit#Atomic_Commit_Convention).
 For example, don't refactor/restructure/reformat code while implementating a feature; instead, separate those goals into distinct PRs.

 - **Strive for DRYness (Don't Repeat Yourself).**